fsythw/ip/docs/README.md

 ## Marking and unmarking tasks

-You can mark, or complete, and unmark a task by typing the command:
+You can mark, or complete, and unmark a task:

-Example: `mark 2`
+Example: `mark <index>`

 Expected outcome: